Particular/docs.particular.net/tutorials/nservicebus-sagas/1-saga-basics/tutorial.md

 Sagas store their state in a class that inherits from `ContainSagaData` which automatically gives it a few properties (including an `Id`) required by NServiceBus.
 All the saga's data is represented as properties on the saga data class.

+> [!NOTE]
-NOTE: We could implement `IContainSagaData` instead and create these required properties ourselves, but it's a lot easier to use the `ContainSagaData` convenience class.
+> We could implement `IContainSagaData` instead and create these required properties ourselves, but it's a lot easier to use the `ContainSagaData` convenience class.

 We need to track whether or not we've received `OrderPlaced` and `OrderBilled`.
 The easiest way to do that is with boolean properties.